Digital Signature Vs Electronic Signature

 - Continue to configure your eSignature workflow using more features.

-It can't get any easier to use the digital vs electronic signature feature.
+It can't get any easier to use the digital signature vs electronic signature feature.
 It's available on your mobile devices as well.
 Install the airSlate SignNow application for iOS or Android and manage your custom eSignature workflows even while on the go.
 Put away printing and scanning, time-consuming filing, and costly papers shipping.

 How it works